What You Need to Know About Lecanemab and Donanemab

 - Bleeding disorders or those on blood thinners

-If you are a Stanford Health Care patient and believe that you qualify, please contact your care team and we will place you on a list to discuss further with your care team once the drug becomes available.
+If you are a Stanford Health Care patient and believe you qualify for treatment, please contact your care team to discuss further.

 Discover world-class care